valbok/img.chk/README.md

 Such fingerprint is a 64 bit hash.

 It can be matched/fetched using simple SQL query.
-In case if it itsvery slow to match it would be good idea to use [HEngine](https://github.com/valbok/HEngine).
+In case if it is a bit slow to match it would be good idea to use [HEngine](https://github.com/valbok/HEngine).

 Following shows matches using extracted hashes